daisyjaneabasolo/Laboratory-Work1-Activity-PowerBI/README.md

 ### Part B – Analytical Questions
 6. **Which region has the highest total sales?**
-   West region, nearly $60,000.
+   West region, reaching nearly $60,000.

 7. **Which category has the lowest performance?**
-   Office Supplies, 19.99% ($44K) of total sales.
+   Office Supplies is the lowest-performing category, making up only 19.99% ($44K) of the total sales.

 8. **Are sales increasing, decreasing, or stable?**
    Decreasing from about $80,000 in 2024 to around $10,000 in 2025.

 9. **If you were a manager, which region would you prioritize?**
-   North region for growth ($46K), representing the largest opportunity.
+   I would prioritize the North region for growth, as it is currently the lowest-performing region ($46K) and represents the largest opportunity for market expansion.

 10. **Provide one actionable recommendation.**
     Investigate the 2025 sales drop of ~87% to prevent potential business issues.